From the Cook

 Tips & Tricks (5)

-- Apple Oxidation Prevention 🍎Slice apples just before serving and toss with a little lemon juice to prevent browning and maintain fresh, crisp appearance.
+- Prep Apples Last-Minute to Prevent Browning 🍎Cut apples just before serving and toss immediately with a splash of apple cider vinegar to prevent oxidation and maintain their crisp texture and bright appearance.

 Recipe Facts